 Pocket pairs can be incredibly profitable when it comes to poker hands.
 Nevertheless, if you fail to play them right, your bankroll could take a severe beating.
 If you’re entirely new to pocket pairs, let us briefly explain what the term means before teaching you how to play them.

 In poker games like Texas Hold’em, players often receive two cards of the same ranking, like a 4-4 or K-K. When this happens, you have been dealt a pocket pair.
-Obviously, the values are vastly different for each of these pairs, but they both belong to a subgroup of pocket pair poker hands, which are broken down below:
+Obviously, the values are vastly different for each of these pairs.
+But they both belong to a subgroup of pocket pair poker hands, which are broken down below.

 Smaller Pairs